If you are experiencing thoughts of suicide, this is a mental health emergency and you are deserving of help. Please refer to our resources below.

-Suicide is the act of intentionally causing one’s own death.
+Suicide is the act of intentionally causing one’s own death, and is often related to complex stressors and health issues.
 Suicide occurs across all ages, incomes, ethnicities and social factors.
-Men die by suicide more than three times as often as women, but three times more women than men attempt suicide.

-Most often, people turn to suicide when they have lost hope and feel helpless.
+Most often, people experience suicidal thoughts when they have lost hope and feel helpless.
 They want their pain to end, and they may see no other way out.
 Suicide can also be an impulsive act that follows the use of substances.
 In some cases, people with psychotic illnesses such as schizophrenia may hear voices that tell them to harm themselves.

 People at a higher risk of suicide include those who:

 The risk for suicide may be reduced when “protective factors” are present.
-In general, protective factors help to increase a person’s resilience, which is the ability to recover or “bounce back” in the face of stress and adversity.
+In general, protective factors can help a person to recover or “bounce back” in the face of stress and adversity.
 Examples include:

-How can I help someone who is suicidal?
+How can I help someone who is at risk for suicide?

 What if someone I know shows warning signs for suicide?